wfx5003/itrip/Proposal.md

 3.Project Schedule- what will you have done at each checkpoint?
 What will the final project look like?

 The first checkpoint: finish build the frame structure for the project, like the homepage and UI.
-I will make itrip homepage, sign up and log in page, feedback page and other website page if necesseary.
+I will make itrip homepage, sign up and log in page, feedback page (the data will store in MySQL database) and other website page if necesseary.

 The second checkpoint: I will create specific functionality, put Google map API and Yelp API into the project and build research function.
+I will let sign up and log in works.

 The third checkpoint: Combine the functions and build guide system, create travel advice and show it to the user.

-Final project: a complete tourism guiding, sharing, and posting system.
+Final project: a complete tourism guiding and sharing system.

 4.Project Justification - why is your project interesting?